-If you are making the small business election and this subtraction is directly related to small business income reported on Form 140PY-SBI, do not report the subtraction on Form 140PY-SBI.
+If you are making the small business election and this subtraction is directly related to small business income reported on Form 140PY-SBI, do not report the subtraction on Form 140PY, enter the subtraction on Form 140PY-SBI.

 Enter the amount of your pro-rata share of ordinary and necessary expenses related to the sales of recreational use products shown on your 120S Schedule K-1, line 7.